Hyuvo/p8105_hw2_CongyangXIe/p8105_hw2_CongyangXie.md

     year, month, gov_gop, sen_gop, rep_gop, gov_dem, sen_dem, rep_dem,
     president.

--   The snp dataset has 4 variables and 787 observations, containing Standard & Poor’s stock market index (S&P) at time ranging from 1969 to 2068.The variables in the dataset are: year, month, day, close.
+-   The snp dataset has 3 variables and 787 observations, containing Standard & Poor’s stock market index (S&P) at time ranging from 1969 to 2068.The variables in the dataset are: year, month, close.

 -   The unemployment dataset has 3 variables and 816 observations, containing unemployment rate at time ranging from 1948 to 2015.
 The variables in the dataset are: year, month, unemployment_rate.

--   The final dataset is merged by the 3 datasets above, which has 3 variables and 816 observations, containing the number of national politicians who are democratic or republican, S&P, and unemployment rate at time ranging from 1948 to 2015.The variables in the dataset
+-   The final dataset is merged by the 3 datasets above, which has 11 variables and 822 observations, containing the number of national politicians who are democratic or republican, S&P, and unemployment rate at time ranging from 1947 to 2015.The variables in the dataset
-    are: year, month, unemployment_rate.
+    are: year, month, gov_gop, sen_gop, rep_gop, gov_dem, sen_dem,
+    rep_dem, president, close, unemployment_rate.

 ## Problem 3